cdmandrews/cdmandrews.github.io/3301/weekly/week-02-notes.md

 ## For Tuesday

+Complete the "Introduction to Tech Writing" forum

-1. Locate three examples of what you consider technical and professional writing.
-These may include correspondence, journal articles, lab reports, manuals, web pages, advertisements, or something else.
+1. Find three examples of what you consider technical and professional writing.
+These might be correspondence, journal articles, lab reports, manuals, web pages, advertisements, or something else you consider to be TPW.
+You can use things you find online or that are lying around your home or workplace.
+Take a picture or screenshot, download a file, or get a link for each example.
-2. In your group's "Intro to Tech Writing" forum, share your examples and discuss with your group members how your documents reflect specific conventions and characteristics of technical writing you read about in this week's readings.
-(Also worth considering: the difference between TPW and journalistic writing.)
-Quote relevant passages from our reading assignments in your post.
-Identify the specific audience(s) and purpose(s) for your examples.
+2. Add your links or pictures into a PowerPoint or Google slideshow.
+Share your examples and on each slide discuss how your documents reflect some of the conventions and characteristics of technical writing you read about in this week's readings.
+Quote relevant passages from our reading assignments in your slideshow.
+If you can, identify the specific audience(s) and purpose(s) for each example.
+Depending on your comments, you'll probably have at least six content slides and a title slide.
+3. Look at your peers' slideshows; post replies in to their post that compare findings, comment on each others' examples, and discuss some of the differences between TPW and academic, journalistic, and other kinds of writing you're familiar with.

 ## For Thursday